vtexdocs/help-center-content/docs/known-issues/en/a-special-time-period-condition-may-not-behave-as-expected-when-having-it-as-a-single-payment-rule.md

 ---
-title: A special time period condition may not behave as expected when having it as a single payment rule
+title: 'A special time period condition may not behave as expected when having it as a single payment rule'
 id: 5bPV3FFGvHL0a8UyMuBxrc
 status: DRAFT
 createdAt: 2022-12-07T19:20:30.062Z